Making Organic Food Affordable (or even free!)

 Payment is made securely through Paypal.
 You don't share any of your bank or credit card info with us; we never see any of it.
 Paypal communicates solely with our automated system to tell us payment has been made, so our system can send you your copy of Making Organic Food Affordable.

-Let Paypal know you don't have an account and they will process your purchase without even needing to create one using a debit or credit card.
+You don't need a Paypal account to use Paypal.
+Just follow the prompts to let Paypal know you don't have an account and they will process your purchase without even needing to create one using your debit or credit card.
 It's still secure without any extra work on your part.

 Do you offer any guarantees?